rrw-zilliqa/dev-portal-2/zq2/docs/index.md

 <div markdown>

 ## The Whitepaper
+Zilliqa 2.0 is based on 2 years of research into cutting-edge blockchain technology.
 To learn more about the design of the Zilliqa 2.0 protocol, [read the whitepaper](https://drive.google.com/file/d/1XqSySl0w_OtxyxBZ0ahS06cqIv-vd10M/view).

 </div>
 <div markdown>

 ## Core protocol
-At the current stage of Zilliqa 2.0 development, the core protocol is available to test via the Jasper proto-testnet.
+At the current stage of Zilliqa 2.0 development, the core protocol is available to test via the Jasper proto-testnet.To achieve the best possible performance, we decided to re-implement our entire protocol in Rust.

 </div>
 <div markdown>